 Any babies that fall from the nest will be collected by the adult male and placed back in the nest until they develop a horizontal swimming position.

-The adult male betta usually does a wonderful job of protecting the bubble nest, eggs, and newly hatched fry, often not eating until they can swim freely by themselves.
+The adult male betta usually does a wonderful job protecting the bubble nest, eggs, and newly hatched fry, often not eating until they can swim freely.

-Should you notice the male eating any of the eggs, which can sometimes happen, he will need to be removed, however, you need to be sure he is eating the eggs and not just be placing them back in the nest.
+Should you notice the male eating any of the eggs, which can sometimes happen, he will need to be removed, however, you need to be sure he is eating the eggs and not just placing them back in the nest.

 When the newly hatched infants are in their free-swimming stage at around 2-4 days after birth, the betta male can and should be removed.
 Alternatively, the young bettas can be moved into a tank by themselves.

-Moving the male betta will give him a chance to feed and recuperate and will stop the male from eating any of the baby bettas.
+Moving the male betta will allow him to feed and recuperate, stopping him from eating any of the baby bettas.

 Do Betta Fish Eat Their Babies

 Female betta fish are more likely to eat their babies than males because of the heightened aggression and stress levels caused by pheromones.
-Males release fewer pheromones, so they are less likely to attack their young.
+Males release fewer pheromones, making them less likely to attack their young.

 If the mother appears to be eating her fry, she probably is.
 Male betta fish dads will become protective towards the eggs and the hatched baby betta fish, usually becoming aggressive toward the mother if she appears to be a threat.

-Male betta fish will sometimes eat newly hatched betta babies, and it is unclear why, especially when he has been so protective of the nest.
+Male betta fish will sometimes eat newly hatched betta babies, the reason for this is unclear, especially when he has been so protective of the nest.
 Still, one suggestion is that the male removes any malformed betta babies from the group.

 Can Baby Bettas Live Together

-Yes!
-Baby betta fish can live together quite peacefully for many months without showing any aggression toward each other.
+Baby betta fish can live together peacefully for 3 to 6 months before becoming territorial and showing aggression toward each other.